Painting with magnets is a unique art project that mixes science exploration with art and design, the perfect STEAM activity!

 - Spoons (optional)

-- Metal objects such as washers, bolts, hinges
+- Metal objects such as washers, bolts, hinges, etc.

-Place paint in bowls and drop in metal objects.
-Using spoon or fingers, coat with paint and place on the tray.
+Using a spoon or fingers, coat metal objects with paint and place on the tray.

 Hold the magnet wand to the bottom side of the tray.
 Using its magnetic force, glide the paint-covered metal objects across the paper.

 Kids will have fun using the magnetic force to explore how the moving objects paint the paper and create one of a kind designs.